vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 For Windows system you have two ways to do it.

 1. Using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) app.
-And for all details please [check on VSC](https://docs.vscentrum.be/access/generating_keys_with_putty.html#generating-keys-putty) and how they advise you to do it
+And for all details please [check on VSC](https://docs.vscentrum.be/access/generating_keys_with_putty.html#generating-keys-putty) and how they advise you to do it.

 ### Putty setting